simon-wolf/blog/_drafts/2025-01-09-late-to-bits.md

 categories: miscellaneous
 ---

 Confession time...
-I've been a software devloper for 30 years and I've never had to dig into bits and bytes until very recently when I needed to be able to parse hex-encoded binary data.
+I've been a software developer for 30 years and I've never had to dig into bits and bytes until very recently when I needed to be able to parse hex-encoded binary data.
 I've learnt quite a lot during the process and I've decided to write some of it down so that if I ever need to do so again I have some notes to refer back to.

 ## Back To School